Battle of the Diamond: The battle

 On the morning of 21 September, the Defenders, numbering around 300, made their way downhill from their base, occupying Dan Winter's homestead, which lay to the north-west of The Diamond and directly in their line of advance.
 News of this advance reached the departing Peep o' Day Boys who quickly reformed at the brow of the hill where they had made their camp.
 From this position, they gained three crucial advantages: the ability to comfortably rest their muskets, allowing for more accurate shooting; and a steep up-hill location which made it hard for attackers to scale; and a direct line-of-sight to Winter's cottage which the Defenders made their rallying point.
 This has been claimed as showing that the Peep o' Day Boys had more experienced commanders.

 The shooting began again in earnest, and after Atkinson gave his weapon and powder to the Peep o' Day Boys, he rode to Charlemont Garrison for troops to quell the trouble.
 There was no effective unit stationed in the garrison at the time, despite the fact a detachment of the North-Mayo Militia was stationed in Dungannon and a detachment of the Queen's County Militia was at Portadown.

 The battle according to Blacker, was short and the Defenders suffered "not less than thirty" deaths.
-James Verner, whose account of the battle is based on hearsay, gives the total as being nearly thirty, whilst other reports give the figure as being forty-eight, however this may be taking into account those that died afterwards from their wounds.
-A large amount of Defenders are also claimed to have been wounded.
+James Verner, whose account of the battle is based on hearsay, gives the total as being nearly thirty, whilst other reports give the figure as being forty-eight, however this may be taking into account those who died afterwards from their wounds.
+A large number of Defenders are also claimed to have been wounded.
 One of those claimed to have been killed was "McGarry of Whiterock", the leader of the Defenders.
 The Peep o' Day Boys on the other hand in the safety of the well-defended hilltop position suffered no casualties.
 Blacker praised the Bleary Boys for their prowess in the fight.